Shusei-E/Shusei-E.github.io/_posts/2018-06-22-DebugDebugDebug.md

 ## Coding
 * Break your function into small parts and make sure each component works fine.
 * Introduce a linting tool: [ALE](https://github.com/w0rp/ale) in Vim
+* Be careful especially when you copy and paste a part of code

 ## Write a documentation
 * R: [devtools](https://github.com/Shusei-E/Code_Tips/blob/master/R/devtools.md)
 * Python: [Sphinx](https://github.com/Shusei-E/Code_Tips/tree/master/Python)
 * C++: Doxygen

+## Rewrite
+Do not hesitate to rewrite the entire code.
+Rewriting takes shorter time than debugging unorganized code (which could be infinite).

 ## Case Studies